WebDevelopment-Static/PeoplesRights/index.md

 If you have any questions regarding this website please contact webmaster@peoples-rights.org

-If you have a question regarding our organization, please write to :
+If you have a question regarding our organization, please write to : Hi@Peoples-Rights.org

-##### Peoples' Rights Organization,  220 East 42 Street, 10th floor, New York, NY 10036
+##### Peoples' Rights Organization, New York, NY 10036